-- 17. For this permit, consistent with the drawings cited in Special Condition 16, the maximum dredging design/project depth shall be -57 feet mean lower low water (MLLW) at Berths 145 and Berths 136-139 and -65 feet MLLW at Berths 146-147, with a maximum allowable over-dredge depth of 2 feet below the project/design depth at each location.
-At the completion of wharf slope reconstruction and protection activities, a final berthing depth of -53 MLLW shall be achieved at all berths, matching the depth elsewhere in the West Basin.
-In no case shall dredging occur deeper than -67 feet below MLLW (maximum dredging design depth of -65 MLLW with 2 foot over-dredge depth) or outside the project boundaries. - 18.
-The permittee is prohibited from dredging and disposing of material in navigable waters of the U.S. that has not been tested and determined by the Corps, and with concurrence by the U.S. Environmental Protection Agency Region IX (USEPA), to be both clean and suitable for disposal in ocean waters.
+17. For this permit, the maximum dredging design depth (also known as the project depth or grade) shall be -57 feet mean lower low water (MLLW) at the base or toe of the existing berth slopes at Berths 45-47 and 49-50, with a maximum allowable over-dredge depth of 2 feet below the project/design depth, to provide a final berthing depth down to -59 feet MLLW.
+Per Special Condition 16, the only other dredging activities authorized to occur under this permit are to construct the three harbors (North Harbor, Downtown Harbor, and 7th Street Harbor) along the west side of the Main Channel.
+No dredging shall occur deeper than -59 feet MLLW (dredging design depth plus 2 foot over-dredge depth) or outside the project boundaries.

+18. The permittee is prohibited from dredging in navigable waters of the U.S and disposing of dredged material in ocean waters that has not been tested and determined by the Corps Regulatory Division, and with concurrence by the U.S. Environmental Protection Agency Region IX (USEPA), to be both clean and suitable for disposal in ocean waters.
 Re-testing of previously tested or dredged areas is required after 3 years from the date of permit issuance.
-This time limit is subject to shortening given the occurrence of any event that may cause previously determined clean material to become suspect, at the discretion of the Corps.
-Prior to each dredging episode, the permittee must demonstrate that the proposed dredged materials are chemically, physically, and biologically suitable for disposal in ocean waters according to the provisions of the Inland Testing Manual (for upland disposal or other disposal not in the ocean) or Ocean Disposal Manual, as appropriate.
-If the material does not meet the physical and chemical criteria for unconfined disposal in ocean waters, the dredged material shall be disposed in an upland disposal area or, if available, an in-harbor CDF.
-The permittee shall submit to the Corps and USEPA a draft sampling and analysis plan (SAP).
-Sampling may not commence until the SAP is approved, in writing, by the Corps, in consultation with USEPA.
-(Note that this condition has been satisfied for the proposed dredging in the vicinity of Berths 145-147, assuming the dredging at this location occurs within 3 years of the issue date of this permit, but it has not been satisfied for dredging in the vicinity of Berths 136-139 if the permittee proposes any ocean disposal of that future dredged material.
-However, in the April 2008 replacement application/amendment for a Department of the Army permit, the permittee proposed to dispose of all material dredged in the vicinity of Berths 136-139 at the Anchorage Road Upland Soil Storage Site, which would not necessitate this testing.) - 19.
-At least 15 calendar days before initiation of any dredging operations authorized by this permit, the permittee shall send a dredging and disposal operations plan to the Corps and USEPA, with the following information (what follows specifically addresses Berths 145-147 but shall also apply to dredging operations associated with Berths 136-139 and shall, therefore, require separate notification to the Corps and USEPA): - A) A list of the names, addresses, and telephone numbers of the permittee's project manager, the contractor's project manager, the dredging operations inspector, the disposal operations inspector and the captain of each tug boat, hopper dredge, or other form of vehicle used to transport dredged material to the designated disposal site.
+This time limit is subject to shortening given the occurrence of any event that may cause previously determined clean material to become suspect, at the discretion of the Corps Regulatory Division.
+Prior to each dredging episode, the permittee must demonstrate that the proposed dredged materials are chemically, physically, and biologically suitable for disposal in ocean waters according to the provisions of the Ocean Disposal Manual.
+If the material does not meet the physical and chemical criteria for unconfined disposal in ocean waters, the dredged material shall be disposed in an upland disposal area, or, if available, reused at an in-harbor CDF.
+The permittee shall submit to the Corps Regulatory Division and USEPA a draft sampling and analysis plan (SAP).
+Sampling may not commence until the SAP is approved, in writing, by the Corps Regulatory Division, in consultation with USEPA.
+(Note this condition does not apply to the first phase of the project, because no ocean disposal has been proposed or approved.
+It does apply to the project's second phase activities, which include dredging in the vicinity of Berths 45-47 or Berths 49-50 and dredging for the North Harbor cut, assuming the permittee seeks ocean disposal of dredged material.)